 A sharp metal puncher is used to cut out the desired shape of the electrode as in the process of design#1.
-The punch is made from steel and is detachable from the hydraulic arm.
+The punch is made from steel and is the desired shape of the electrode as in the process Figure 10.
+Assembled CAD drawing of the side view of design #4.

+detachable from the hydraulic arm.
 By using a punch, production of the electrodes is faster and more efficient than cutting by hand.